lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 Previously, we decided that our programming types were *sets*.
 We'll keep applying that method, i.e. deciding that X in a programming language represents Y in mathematics (as long as it precisely satisfies the definitional properties of Y).

-In this case, I'm going to say that that **the types in our programming language are the implementation of the objects in our PL category.**
+Now I'm going to say that **the types in our programming language are the implementation of the objects in our PL category.**

 There's not much code to write here, if we're using Javascript.
 Let's just say that the language provides us with `number`, `boolean`, and other types.

-If you're playing with another language, like Haskell, where you can create types and user-defined primitive values of those types, e.g. `data Fruit = Banana | Peach | Tomato`, then the `Fruit` type would be an object in the category.
+If you're playing with another language, like Haskell, then you can also create types yourself, as well as primitive values of those types, e.g. `data Fruit = Banana | Peach | Tomato`, then the `Fruit` type would be an object in the (Haskell version of the) **PL** category.

-OK so the types are **PL**'s objects.
-Moving on.
+OK so in short: types are **PL**'s objects.

 ## 2.3 Arrows

-Just like with objects, arrows too can be anything: functions, other kinds of mappings, as well as stuff such as numbers, etc.
+Just like with objects, arrows too can be anything: functions, other kinds of relations, numbers, etc.

-The idea is that we choose things which can be **meaningful** as connections between objects of the category in question.
+The idea is that we choose things which can be **meaningful** to us (i.e. with regards to information) as connections between the objects of the category in question.

-Graphically, the arrows would be the edges in a directed graph (which is how they are usually drawn).
+If you want to picture it, the arrows would be the edges in a directed graph (which is actually how categories are often drawn).

 ## 2.4 Arrows in a programming language

-We're going to make the obvious choice here.
-If *types* are our objects in **PL**, then:
+We're going to make a natural choice here.
+If *types* are our objects in **PL**, then what could work as the arrows between them?

 **The arrows in PL are our functions between the types.**

-For example, we have already added an arrow to our category: The `square` function, which is an arrow from the `number` object to itself.
+And we have already added an arrow to our category: The `square` function, which is an arrow from the `number` object to itself.
+(Yes, *endo*arrow!)

+## 2.5 Checkpoint: Objects and Arrows.
+So what?

-OK, so this is all well and good, but it seems pointless.
-I mean, we're just *calling* existing things by new words (types serve as "the objects", functions serve as "the arrows").
+So far this is all well and good, but it seems pointless.
+I mean, we're just *calling* existing things by new words (types are being "the objects", functions are "the arrows").
 It seems pretty intuitive, but useless.

-Now, in the previous section I mentioned that arrows could be *anything*, e.g. natural numbers, which perhaps are not something you've ever imagined presenting as an arrow.
+Now, in the previous section I mentioned that arrows could be *almost anything*, e.g. natural numbers, which perhaps are not something you've ever imagined presenting as an arrow.
 How could, say, the number `2`, serve as an arrow?
 Where would that arrow come from and go to?
 And how could *that* possibly be **meaningful**?

-The answer lies in the next part a category must have, the part that gives it meaning, and structure: the arrow composition operation.
+The answer lies in the next part a category must have, the part that gives it meaning and structure: the arrow composition operation.

-## 2.5 The arrow composition operation
+## 2.6 The arrow composition operation

 **This is key**.
 This is where the magic happens.
-This is what functors will carefully preserve, when they do their thing.
+This is what functors will carefully preserve when they do their thing.

-This operation has the symbol `∘` in CT books, and is what handles the domain-specific way that arrows in your categories compose.
+This operation has the symbol `∘` in CT books, and is what handles the specific way that arrows in a category compose.

-`∘` (which is useful to pronounce "after") is a binary operation, that takes two arrows, and *somehow* produces another arrow, i.e. however it makes sense to do so, for the category in question.
+`∘` (which is usefully pronounced "after") is a binary operation.
+It takes two arrows, and produces another arrow, however it makes sense to do so, for the category in question.

-`∘` must be associative, i.e. let three arrows `f`, `g`, `h`, be composable, then `(h ∘ g) ∘ f = h ∘ (g ∘ f)`.
+`∘` must be associative, i.e. given three composable arrows `f`, `g`, `h`, then `(h ∘ g) ∘ f = h ∘ (g ∘ f)`.

-## 2.6 The arrow composition operation, in a programming language
+## 2.7 The arrow composition operation, in a programming language

-So far, the objects in **PL** are types, and the arrows are *functions*.

-Since `∘` is supposed to compose arrows, and *functions* are our arrows, then in our programming language this operation has to compose functions:
+Since `∘` has to compose arrows, and we're saying that *functions* are our arrows, then in our programming language this operation has to compose functions:

         // (b → c, a → b) -> (a → c)
         function compose(g, f) { return function (x) { return g(f(x)); }; }